-The trifecta for achieving the perfect mascara is pretty obvious: the wand, the formula, and the wiper.
+The trifecta for achieving the perfect mascara is pretty obvious: the wand, the formula and the wiper.
 Less obvious, however, is which types to choose for your desired appearance, despite labels and marketing strategies.

-A number of Google search results for best mascaras will leave you with link after link of information about applicators.
+Several Google search results for best mascaras will leave you with link after link of information about applicators.
 Arguably, the most important aspect of your mascara is the wand or brush.

 If you’re uncertain which to buy, look at the wand’s shape.
-Wand length, core width, bristle length and the distance between bristles will all affect the end result.
+Wand length, core width, bristle length and the distance between bristles will all affect the result.

-- Over-sized: Volumizes lashes
+- Over-sized: Volumizes lashes.

-- Curved: Adds shape and curl
+- Curved: Adds shape and curl.

-- Balled tip: Catches small and corner eyelashes
+- Balled tip: Catches small and corner eyelashes.

-- Microwand: Maintains a natural appearance
+- Microwand: Maintains a natural appearance.

-- Flat Comb: Helps lashes fan out
+- Flat Comb: Helps lashes fan out.

-- Rubber: Adds length and minimizes clumps
+- Rubber: Adds length and minimizes clumps.

 Interestingly, the shape of the wand will demonstrate to you the effect that the applicator will have on your eyelashes.

 We buy some formulas to lengthen our lashes and others to volumize, yet very little has been done to change or improve the content inside the mascara tube.
 The differences between each affect eyelash color more than any other attribute.
-According to internet research, the most recent breakthrough has been in the creation of the ultra dark carbon black pigment.
-Otherwise, the basic backbone has remained a mixture of wax, pigment, and film former.
+According to internet research, the most recent breakthrough has been in the creation of the ultra-dark carbon black pigment.
+Otherwise, the basic backbone has remained a mixture of wax, pigment and film former.

 Another difference between mascara formulas is their affinity to water.
 Some oil-based mixtures also contain water, making them easier to wipe off with basic makeup remover.
 Unfortunately, these are also prone to flaking.
-The types not composed of water, or waterproof solutions, last longer, are less likely to flake and will maintain your look regardless of nature’s anomalies.
+The types not composed of water, or waterproof solutions, last longer, are less likely to flake, and will maintain your look regardless of nature’s anomalies.
 The downside to waterproof solutions is that they are harder to wash off.

 When you unscrew the top and remove the applicator, you may notice that the bristles are wiped or cleaned free of access formula.
 That’s the job of the wiper, the round plastic piece at the mouth of each tube.
 Some are smaller while others are wider, which results in more or less formula left on the wand.